 These websites are similar to Thumbtack, allowing you to find and review local contractors.

-One of the top Thumbtack competitors, Angie’s List provides a similar service, allowing you to find great local contractors that have been reviewed, and helps contractors find new leads.
+One of the top Thumbtack competitors, the website formerly known as Angie’s List provides a similar service, allowing you to find great local contractors that have been reviewed, and helps contractors find new leads.

 This site specialized in home repairs and renovation.
 Simply enter the details of your project and a description, and local professionals will connect with you if they can do the job, and provide you with estimates of the cost of the work.